Privacy

 - Account data: email, name, password hash (handled by our auth provider), account type (e.g. student or parent), and preferences you set.

-- Study and progress data: subjects, topics, answers, mistakes, mastery signals, Battle Mode activity, and similar usage needed for the Mastery Map and recommendations.
+- Study and progress data: subjects, topics, answers, mistakes, mastery signals, timed practice activity, and similar usage needed for the Mastery Map and recommendations.

 - Targets and goals: where you add them (for example UCAS targets or university choices), used to personalise your experience and Evidence Engine prompts.

 - Research Nexus — PDFs and documents: files you upload are processed so we can build your knowledge graph and support revision.
-Processing may use server-side and API-based steps (including AI providers where enabled).
+Processing may use server-side and API-based steps (including third-party analysis services where enabled).
 We use uploads only to provide the Service to you — not to train public models for other users or for advertising.
 Retention follows your account lifecycle and the settings we describe below.

 - Evidence Engine: drafts, lines, and summaries you generate or store for UCAS-style work stay associated with your account for as long as you keep them.